 Dystopia Meets Near-Future Reality

 The novel is a work of fiction influenced by oppressive government institutions from history.
 These include prison camps, forced labor, abuse of the disabled, and policies that equate human value with productivity.
-The fictional New Thought Centers enforce compliance through coercion, deprivation, punishment, and control reframed as reform.
+Shattered But Not Silenced explores complex themes of institutional power, forced conformity, imposed definitions of worth, and the framing of differences as deficiencies.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.